-Thomas Ellinwood, son of Thomas and Abigail Wallace Ellinwood, was born in Woodstock,

-Connecticut, on September 1, 1727.
+Thomas Ellinwood, son of Thomas and Abigail Wallace Ellinwood, was born in Woodstock, Connecticut, on September 1, 1727.
 He married first on November 14, 1750, to Abigail King.
-On her death, he married Mary Babcock on January 13, 1763, and after the death of Mary Babcock Ellin-wood he married a third time to Lucy ...
+On her death, he married Mary Babcock on January 13, 1763, and after the death of Mary Babcock Ellinwood he married a third time to Lucy . . .
 Smith, a widow.
-Thomas Ellin-wood died on May 31, 1804.
+Thomas Ellinwood died on May 31, 1804.

 Ralph Ellinwood, born September 6, 1774, was the son of Thomas Ellinwood and his second wife, Mary Babcock Ellinwood.
-He married at Worthington, Massachusetts, on March 1, 1801, Betsey Marble, daughter of Jonathan and Mary ...
-Marble, who was born on July 13, 1778, and died on June 9.
-1837.
+He married at Worthington, Massachusetts, on March 1, 1801, Betsey Marble, daughter of Jonathan and Mary . . .
+Marble, who was born on July 13, 1778, and died on June 9, 1837.
 Ralph and Betsey Marble Ellinwood had one child only, John Murphy Ellinwood.

 John Murphy Ellinwood was born January 31, 1802.
 He married on April 29, 1824, Hannah Fuller, daughter of Dr. Daniel Fuller and Abigail Miller Fuller.
 Abigail Miller Fuller descended from Ebenezer Miller of Torrington, Connecticut, and Thankful Allen Miller, perhaps an aunt of Ethan Allen, though the relationship is not so far established.
 About 1830, the Ellinwood family migrated westward, and settled on a farm near Rock Creek, Ohio.
-John Murphy Ellinwood and Hannah Fuller Ellinwood had three children, the second of whom, Elizabeth Ellinwood, married Jacob Tucker-man in 1849.
-The eldest son of Jacob and Elizabeth Ellinwood Tuckerman was Louis Bryant Tuckerman, whose son, Louis Bryant Tuckerman, Jr., married Una Venable in 1911.
-The youngest daughter of Jacob and Elizabeth Ellinwood Tuckerman was Jessie Genevieve Tuckerman, who married William Mayo Venable in 1901.
+John Murphy Ellinwood and Hannah Fuller Ellinwood had three children, the second of whom, Elizabeth Ellinwood, married Jacob Tuckerman in 1849.
+The eldest son of Jacob and Elizabeth Ellinwood Tuckerman, Jr., married Una Venable in 1911.
+The youngest daughter of Jacob and Elizabeth Ellinwood Tuckerman was Jessie Genevieve Tuckerman, who married William Mavo Venable in 1901.